Skip to Content

 How Difficult is the West Coast Trail?

+I’d say the WCT is moderately difficult for fit people and experienced hikers.
 If you’ve never done a multi-day hike before, you will find the West Coast Trail really difficult!
-But for most fit people and experienced hikers, I’d say the WCT is moderately difficult.

 Even though you don’t have to hike long distances each day, the terrain is really technical.
-There are lots of sections with roots, rocks and mud holes to navigate through, over and around.
+There are lots of sections with roots, rocks, deep sand, and mud holes to navigate through, over and around.
+The wooden boardwalks are easier to hike on, but they are often very slippery or damaged.

 In the hardest sections, your hiking speed will be about 1 km an hour.
 Overall, we found our average hiking speed was usually around 2-2.5 km an hour.
 That’s pretty slow!